bgadrian/my-books/README.md

 * Learning Elastic Stack 6.0 2017 Packt (w/o ops)
 * Learning Apache Cassandra, Matt Brown 2015

+## 2019
+* Designing Data-Intensive Applications
+* extensive study of Elasticsearch, gRPC and kafka consumers
+* study of most popular Time Series databases, messaging systems and formats, consensus algorithms and databases architectures for dejaq.io

 ## To read
 The list is so long and changes so fast, there is no way to keep it updated.